helmuthdu/automate-frontend-workflow/README.md

 #### ESLint

-Install [ESLint](http://eslint.org) with prettier, typescript and vue support, and give an option to output the result as `sarif` format which will be used later for the GitHub integration.
+Install [ESLint](http://eslint.org) with Prettier, TypeScript and Vue support, and add a package to output the result as `sarif` format which will be used later for the GitHub integration.

 ```shell
 npm i -D eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser @microsoft/eslint-formatter-sarif eslint-config-prettier eslint-plugin-prettier eslint-plugin-vue vue-eslint-parser @vue/eslint-config-typescript